webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 === Phase 0: Prepare upcoming migration ===

+==== Dry run some salt stack states in HPCloud ==== Just to run Salt state scripts to test if all is fine.
+We never know if things broke along the changes made on the master branch.

 ==== Create a temporary MySQL replication node on Dreamhost ====

 Will help speed up when it is time to flip the switch.